“A tale of armed trade, colonialism, slavery, and the dispossession of native peoples.” - Dr. Sven Beckert

 Following the rise in demand for this vibrant fabric, the motifs slowly began to shift to cater to the European market.
 The designs became more “romantic” and “exotic’ featuring combinations of birds and flowers from all over Asia in a mismatched narrative.

-Screen Print on Wood with Molding Paste
+Painting and Screen Print on Wood with Molding Paste

 10 x 10 inches